genomic-medicine-sweden/nallorefs/README.md

 <!-- TODO nf-core: Include a figure that guides the user through the major workflow steps.
 Many nf-core
      workflows use the "tube map" design for that.
 See https://nf-co.re/docs/contributing/design_guidelines#examples for examples.   -->
 <!-- TODO nf-core: Fill in short bullet-pointed list of the default steps in the pipeline -->

+##### Disclaimer

+This software includes functionality to automatically download or reference publicly available datasets, files, or resources (“External References”) from third-party sources.
+These External References may be subject to their own license terms and conditions, including academic, research-only, or commercial restrictions.

+The authors and maintainers of this software do not claim ownership or rights to any External References and do not redistribute them.
+The download functionality is provided solely for the user’s convenience, and it is the user’s responsibility to ensure that their use of any External References complies with all applicable license terms, institutional policies, and laws.

+By enabling or using the download functionality, you acknowledge that:
+- You are solely responsible for verifying and complying with the license terms of each downloaded dataset.
+- The maintainers of this software are not liable for any misuse, infringement, or non-compliance with third-party license terms.
+- You agree that this software is provided “as is” and without warranty of any kind, including but not limited to fitness for a particular purpose or legal compliance.

 ## Usage